Pana/nrm/README.md

 ```

 ```
-$ nrm use cnpm  //switch registry to cnpm
+$ nrm use taobao

-    Registry has been set to: http://r.cnpmjs.org/
+SUCCESS The registry has been changed to 'taobao'.
 ```

 ## Usage